-What is HDCP?
+What Is HDCP?

 You’ll hear a lot of acronyms thrown about.
 We’re going to talk about two of them right now: HDCP and HDR.

-It’s important that you understand both of them, because they’re a big deal.
+It’s important that you understand both of them because they’re a big deal.

 The important thing to remember about HDCP is that if one device in your system uses it, then every link in your system has to be compliant with that standard.

-What is 4K HDR?
+What Is 4K HDR?

-If you only take away one thing from this post, make it this: If 4K gives you more pixels on your TV screen, HDR makes all of those pixels look better.
+If you take away only one thing from this post, make it this: If 4K gives you more pixels on your TV screen, HDR makes all of those pixels look better.

-Have you ever been watching a movie where the hero is walking down a dimly lit cave and all of the details are lost in a sea of black?
+Have you ever been watching a movie where the hero is walking through a dimly lit cave and all the details are lost in a sea of black?
 How about when you’re supposed to be seeing candlelight flickering, but you end up with more lens-flare than a J.J.
 Abrams movie?

 One of the most overlooked things on the spec sheet is how many frames per second the device can run 4K video.

 Think back to the old movies.
-No, I mean the REALLY OLD movies.
-The black and white silent films when the industry was just getting started.
+No, I mean the REALLY OLD movies—the black-and-white, silent films when the industry was just getting started.

-100fps has a great synopsis of the differences between refresh rate, frame rate and how they both affect the human eye.
+100fps has a great synopsis of the differences between refresh rate, frame rate, and how they both affect the human eye.
 It’s pretty technical, so there’s your advance warning.
 The human eye only needs about 24 frames per second to see motion as “fluid.”

-The short answer to that long discussion is that, depending on what you’re watching, the maximum frame rate of the best streaming devices may not matter that much.
+The short answer to that long discussion is that, depending on what you’re watching, the maximum frame rate of the best streaming devices may not matter much.